 The use of this design is governed by, and subject to, the terms and conditions of the Intel Design Example License Agreement.

 Design Example Disclaimer

-This design example may only be used within Altera devices and remain the property of Altera Corporation.
+This design example may only be used within Intel devices and remain the property of Intel Corporation.
 It is being provided on an “as-is” basis and as an accommodation; therefore, all warranties, representations, or guarantees of any kind (whether express, implied, or statutory) including, without limitation, warranties of merchantability, non-infringement, or fitness for a particular purpose, are specifically disclaimed.
-Altera expressly does not recommend, suggest, or require that these examples be used in combination with any other product not provided by Altera.
+Intel expressly does not recommend, suggest, or require that these examples be used in combination with any other product not provided by Intel.